amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 ```

 We've added a fair few changes here, so let's go through them.
 First, we want to
-be able to read and write our scores, so we add the `UiText` storage, which
+be able to read and write our scores, so we add the `UiTextComponent` storage, which
-holds all `UiText` components, to our `SystemData`.
+holds all `UiTextComponent` components, to our `SystemData`.
 We'll want to select our
 players' scores from that, so we also add the `ScoreText` structure which holds
-handles to the `UiText` components that we want.
+handles to the `UiTextComponent` components that we want.
 Finally, we add the
 `ScoreBoard` resource so we can keep track of the actual score data.

 We're using `Write` here to pull in the `ScoreBoard` instead of with